Keeping HamClock Alive

 This server wouldn't be where it is without the people who showed up early, kicked the tires, and told me what was broken.

-Don, W8CPT, has been an invaluable tester and contributed the Inovato Quadra migration instructions on this page.
+Don, W8CPT, has been an invaluable tester.
 Jos in the Netherlands caught an international weather bug that led to a complete overhaul of the weather feed.
 And to everyone who has donated to help keep the lights on — thank you.
 Every contribution is appreciated and goes directly to keeping this server running.
 You know who you are.
 73.

 Get in Touch